-The District will publicly make available the Draft Hazard Milligation Plan Updarts at https://discognipublic-recicles.nead_or.
-Neverther 23, 2021 and heigh a 20-day public recicle the draft and provide conteneds prior to finalizing the update.
-Public contenents can be safetiled to the Sparitor's Constant.
-SSM and associates at the following email authors.
-Matather@ntarmail.com or das_bea@cottleck.com through December 23, 2021.
+The District will publicly make available the Draft Hazard Milligation Plan Updarts at https://discognipublic-recises.next/on Neweriber 23, 2021 and begin a 20-day public review the draft and provide consensation for its finalizing the update.
+Public connection can be satisfied to the Sparitic Constant.
+SIAM and associates at the following email authors.
+Mainthriff-intermals.evin or das, bead-out-off-cars from the 23, 2021.

 All community received in the comment period will be reviewed for incorporation into the first Haurell Willignion Plan Update, and then the finalized document will be wisefitted to TIDEI and EFRAM for review and approval.
-Upon EFRAM redistation of approval, the Haurell Millignion Plan Update will be presented to the Board of Directors for firmed adoption, after which it will remain wald for the years.
-Questions regarding this important, propared plans properly and the propagation of the propagation of
+Upon EFRAM redistation of approval, the Haurell Millignion Plan Update will be presented to the Board of Directors for firmed adoption, after which it will remain waid for the years.
+Questions regarding this important, propared plans properly the propagation of the propagation of the properly propagation of the propagatio